-◆ Crossing borders, traversing landscapes.
-A herd of African elephants on the move.

-International Fund for Animal Welfare 5 2018-2019 Annual Repor animals and people thriving together message from the board chair
+Crossing borders, traversing landscapes.
+A herd of African elephants on the move. animals and people thriving together message from the board chair

-Given the serious challenges in securing the safety of animals and their habitats, it is critical for organizations and governments to create and commit to problem-solving initiatives that have positive and long-term impact.
+Given the serious challenges in securing the safety of animals and their habitats, it is critical for organisations and governments to create and commit to problem-solving initiatives that have positive and long-term impact.
 That is why I am proud to be a part of IFAW, which focuses on such substantive change.
-Fiscal year 19 marked our milestone 50th anniversary-a testament to our resilience and adaptability in an ever-more complex world.
+Fiscal year 19 marked our milestone 50th anniversary - a testament to our resilience and adaptability in an ever-more complex world.

 I know from my experience in management consulting that sometimes we need to challenge long-established convention to achieve results.
 It is this focus on change that drew me to IFAW initially and keeps me engaged.
-Through fresh thinking and bold action by the organization's diverse global team, IFAW is engineering new ways to confront complicated issues and creating real-world solutions that will deliver both immediate and lasting results.
+Through fresh thinking and bold action by the organisation's diverse global team, IFAW is engineering new ways to confront complicated issues and creating real-world solutions that will deliver both immediate and lasting results.